Deep reinforcement learning for preparation of thermal and prethermal quantum states: Choosing Lagrange multipliers for the target GGE

 \section{Choosing Lagrange multipliers for the target GGE}

 The Lagrange multipliers for the GGE in Sec.~\ref{sss:gge} is chosen so that the expectation values of local conserved quantities partly reproduce those of the Gibbs ensemble, while some deviate from it.
-Concretely, we impose the following equality:
+Specifically, we impose the following equalities: